nats-io/nats-surveyor/README.md

 To cleanup your installation, run: `docker-compose down`

+### Running Surveyor as a service

+For platforms that support `systemd`, [surveyor.service](./docker-compose/surveyor.service) is provided as a service definition template.
+Modify and save this file as `/etc/systemd/system/surveyor.service`.

+`systemctl start surveyor` will launch the service.

 ### Errors

 The logs should normally contain enough information about the cause of